adamhleslie/MorningRitual-GGJ2016/README.md

 # Global Game Jam
-#### Adam Leslie, Charlie Gao,Ben Johnson, Kevin Lam, Brooke Taylor, Brian Kelley
+#### Adam Leslie, Charlie Gao, Ben Johnson, Kevin Lam, Brooke Taylor, Brian Kelley

 Our game made for the HTC Vive.
 Special thanks to Valve and HTC for the opportunity!